2.1. First Experiment: Blinky#

 After removing the resistor, BUS01 can be driven with a slow 2.5Vpp sawtooth waveform with a 1.25V DC offset to measure the DC transfer characteristic of the Schmitt Trigger:

-Fig. 2.6 Measured Schmitt Trigger characteristic between BUS01 and BUS04#
+Fig. 2.8 Time domain waveforms to create the Schmitt Trigger characteristic between BUS01 and BUS04#

 The Schmitt trigger has a inverting characteristic with a hysteresis of approx. 500mV centered at about 1.25V.